 2014 ‘Waking the Watchdog: Needs, Opportunities, and Challenges of Environmental Advocacy in Modern Bhutan,’ Himalaya: The Journal for the Association of Nepal and Himalayan Studies, 33(1):57-70.

-2020 Graduate Student Paper Award from Association of American Geographers’ Political Geography Specialty Group (‘Performing Property After Authoritarian Rule’)
+2020 Graduate Student Paper Award from American Association of Geographers' Political Geography Specialty Group (‘Performing Property After Authoritarian Rule’)

-2020 Stan Brunn Paper Award (3rd Place) from Association of American Geographers’ Media & Communication Specialty Group (‘Welcome to the Digital Village’)
+2020 Stan Brunn Paper Award (3rd Place) from American Association of Geographers’ Media & Communication Specialty Group (‘Welcome to the Digital Village’)

 2019 Taietz Award for best graduate conference paper in Cornell’s Department of Development Sociology